jeffreyadams1985/jeffreyadams1985/README.md

 - 👋 Hi, I’m @CA5P3R
-- 👀 I’m interested in ...
-Pentesting
+- 👀 I’m interested in anything IT Tech.
-- 🌱 I’m currently learning ... linux
+- 🌱 I’m currently learning ...
+Anything I can, as much as I can.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---